 Simply stated, a partitioned system shares one physical alarm system among different users, each with their own requirements.
-For the most part, you as a user need not know about other users and their structure in the system, but from time to time, you may see display messages that indicate the system is in use by another user.
+For the most part, you as a user need not know about other users and their structure in the system, but from time to time, you may see display messages which indicate the system is in use by another user.
 Do not be concerned, this is normal.
-Refer to the ACCESSING OTHER PARTITIONS section for additional information.
+Refer to the Accessing Other Partitions section for additional information.